 Piedras Blancas Light Station has been congressionally designated an Outstanding Natural Area.
 Teeming with wildlife, the surrounding area is home to elephant seals, otters, peregrine falcons, harbor seals and California sea lions; and if you go during whale season you might spot a mother and calf as they make their way north.

-Tours are offered Monday, Tuesday, Thursday, Friday, and Saturday (No Wednesdays or Sunday Tours are available) at 9:45am.
-These days and times will run from June 15 – August 31st.
+Tours are offered Tuesday, Thursday and Saturday.
 Meet at the former Piedras Blancas Motel, located 1.5 miles north of the light station, at 9:45am.
 Do not wait at the gate at the lighthouse.